 * The Joy of Communication: Interaction with all of you is what makes Financial Samurai so much fun.
 I tend to respond to the large majority of comments where there are questions.
 Even if you don’t have questions, I like to drop an occasional note of observation and thanks.
 I’m not going to sit in a high chair far above and not interact with you readers.
 Hence, if you have questions, feel free to ask, and I’ll get to them as efficiently as possible.

 * Just Me And The Community: 95%+ of the posts are written by me and I do not employ staff writers or ghost writers.
-I’m not against having a staff writer by any means.
-I’ve just got a large backlog of posts that are ready to be published, including several good ones from Financial Samurai readers which I’m sure you’ll find interesting.
+I’ve got a large backlog of posts that are ready to be published, including several good ones from Financial Samurai readers which I’m sure you’ll find interesting.
 The whole point of having a blog is to share your own views and opinions, otherwise, you might as well just read a newspaper don’t you think?
 I also welcome all well-written guest posts from the community.
 I’ve found that nobody cares more about your writing than yourself, which is why I tend to lose interest in sites that employ too many voices.
-You’ll be amazed at how many sites employe ghost writers by the way.
+You’ll be amazed at how many sites employ ghost writers by the way.
 I was shocked to find out myself.

 * Quality Of Writing: I spend a lot of time editing my posts and guest posts so that they come out as clear and entertaining as possible.
 Of course there will be typos and grammatical errors here and there, but for the most part, the content is well put together.
 Remember, this is not the New York Times or The Washington Post!
 Articles are generally opinionated and I try and make readers think about issues at hand, even if they object.
 Despite having some controversial posts, you will hardly ever find nasty comments because I think the argument structures are sound.
 The average post length is around 900-1,500 words, and the posts have consistently come out 3-4X a week for years.